bharathkumar1405/emailschedular/README.md

-add your email and password in application.properties file in config folder click on send on the portal to send email
+add your users and password in application.properties file in config folder click on send on the portal to send users